 In contrast, EU VAT law exempts from VAT the 'management of special investment funds' (SIFs).
-A number of cases before the CJEU considered the interpretation of this exemption with regard to pension schemes and resulted in HMRC formally aligning the law in 1 April 2020 by virtue of SI 2020/209.
+A number of cases before the CJEU considered the interpretation of this exemption with regard to pension schemes and resulted in HMRC formally aligning the law by virtue of SI 2020/209.